sls7511cmc/Coursera_Capstone/README.md

 # Coursera_Capstone
-Final project to predict the best neighhorhoods to relocate to near a new job based location and other amenities.
+Final project to predict the best neighhorhoods to relocate to near a new job based on location and other amenities.